Making a Start with Gratitude

 With any new practice it can be difficult to know where to start, especially as there is a lot of of advice and guidance available online.
 So here you will find some basic details about what gratitude is and why it can help.

 I share some basic principles and some simple tips to make a start, helping you to find a way that is right for you.
-As an added bonus, I have shared my Gratitude Prompt too, which was created after a few discussion about practicing gratitude..

 There has been much research in to the effects of gratitude on our health both physically and mentally.
 It has been found that it can enhance dopamine, influence the nervous system and improve sleep (1,3).
 It has also been shown that those who practice gratitude become more optimistic, leading to more positive experiences (2).